45 rue du Docteur Babinski, 75018 Paris

 Summary of some positive reviews found online

 - The value for money is really what surprised me the most.
-For Paris, finding a clean, well-kept hotel at this price in the 18th is hard to beat.
+For Paris, finding a clean, well-maintained hotel at this price in the 18th arrondissement is hard to beat.
 The rooms are small, but well designed and nothing is missing for a night or a stay of a few days.

-- We were on the eighth floor and the view of the Sacré-Cœur from the room in the morning was really pleasant, a real bonus we didn't expect for this type of place.
+- We were on the eighth floor and the view of the Sacré-Cœur from the room in the morning was really pleasant, a real bonus we didn't expect for this type of establishment.
 Sleeping with the window closed is recommended because of the ring road, but the soundproofing does the job.

 Services